 In January 2014, he assumed his current position as program manager for Airborne Electronic Attack Systems and EA-6B Programs (PMA-234) at the Naval Air Systems Command, providing acquisition, engineering and technical services to the Navy and Marine Corps for the Next Generation Jammer, AN/ALQ-99 Tactical Jamming System, AN/ALQ-231 Intrepid Tiger II, Jammer Technique Optimization, and the EA-6B Prowler aircraft.

-Bailey has more than 2,600 hours in 23 models of jet, prop and rotary wing aircraft.
-His awards include the Meritorious Service Medal (4), Navy and Marine Corps Commendation Medal (2), Navy and Marine Corps Achievement Medal (2), Joint Meritorious Unit Award, Meritorious Unit Commendation (2), Armed Forces Expeditionary Medal, Southwest Asia Service Medal and various other personal and unit awards.
+Bailey has accumulated more than 2,600 flight hours in 23 models of jet, prop and rotary wing aircraft.
+His personal decorations include the Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (two awards), Joint Meritorious Unit Award, Meritorious Unit Commendation (two awards), Armed Forces Expeditionary Medal, Southwest Asia Service Medal, and various other personal and unit awards.